‘Flipped fortunes’ in weather as Highlands warmer than south-east England

 “This is particularly important in order to protect those who are more vulnerable to high pollution.”

-The Environment Agency has 30 flood warnings in place across England, for areas where flooding is expected.
+The Environment Agency has 30 flood warnings in place across England, mostly affecting parts of Dorset in south-west England, for areas where flooding is expected.